Best things to do in Canada

 This kooky wildlife sanctuary costs $15 adults, £6 for kids.
 The grounds have a bit of a hippy farm feel with rough hewn wooden sculptures and faces floating in the ground.
 By contrast, the bears are caged and fed white rolls (surely not their natural prey).
 One display cage housed a “rock dove” which was clearly a pigeon.
 Perhaps in far flung places, our humdrum become the exotic.

-At this annual festival you get to be a human football, participate in it’s a knock out style padded pugilistic fights, roar at wrestlers and spin completely upside down, all to county rock soundtrack.
+At this annual festival you get to be a human football, participate in it’s a knock out style padded pugilistic fights, roar at wrestlers and spin completely upside down, all to a country rock soundtrack.
 An all-round winner with the kids.

-A pretty much idyllic crystal clear swimming lake edged with a small stony beach and twisty rooted trees – if you are lucky enough to find someone with a paddle board or inflatable food item (pizza/cup cake or bourbon biscuit) you are pretty much sorted for the day/week/life.
+Cameron Lake is a pretty much idyllic crystal clear swimming lake edged with a small stony beach and twisty rooted trees.
+If you are lucky enough to find someone with a paddle board or inflatable food item (pizza/cup cake or bourbon biscuit) you are pretty much sorted for the day/week/life.

 Despite availability of all the above mentioned inflatable toys, the kids became bored and decided to make and sell “pretty cloths” to a pretty captive audience of about 10 other lake-siders who had little choice but to shell out about $10 in “voluntary“ contributions.